iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>WAR</summary>

+Version 10.1
+- Added High Accuracy Mobs section.
+These targets automatically use the High Accuracy sets (melee and Weapon Skills), regardless of current Gear Mode (except Tank).
+- Added `AutoGearCheck` option.
+Automatically checks and equips appropriate gear set on player movement.
+Helps fix getting stuck in the wrong gear after completing an action.
+- Added `AutoMvmntSpeed` option.
+Automatically equips Movement Speed set on player movement when idle.
+Setting AutoGearCheck to false will override this setting.
+- Added `Impairment` (Salvage) as another form of Amnesia.
+- Fixed Aftermath duration for Farsha and Ukonvasara below 119 III Afterglow.
+- Fixed Aftermath duration for level 75 Conqueror.
+- Fixed Aftermath effect calculations for level 75 and 80/85/90 Conqueror.
+- Code efficiency improvements and cleanup.

 Version 10.0
 - Overhauled how HUD updating is handled.
 New `PollingRate` Advanced Option allows you to set how many times per second various conditions are checked.
 This replaces the once per frame check used previously and improves performance and efficiency.